0203 389 6076

 Wound Care

-In most cases, a dressing will be in place after the surgery.
-Unless otherwise instructed on the day of surgery, after 48 hours remove the dressing and apply a thin layer of Vaseline (buy a new pot in advance of your surgery) directly over the site several times a day until the wound has fully healed.
+After 48 hours remove the dressing, wash in the shower, and apply a thin layer of Vaseline (buy a new pot in advance of your surgery) directly over the site several times a day until the wound has fully healed.
 This will help to keep your wound clean and moist and will prevent scabs from forming.
+Continue to apply vasline until the stitches have been removed and there are no further areas of broken skin or discharge

 Stitches